Cryptogenic/Cryptogenic.github.io/_posts/2018-08-04-writing-rhythm-game-engine-p2.markdown

 __              __                  __ __                     __ __
 </pre>

+Notice that W is never changed by neither translation or scale transformations - this is a good thing because it keeps the information of whether or not the vector is a position or direction in-tact.

 Looks a bit scary, but it's just plug and play.
 GLM luckily also handles this for us, we can just give the X, Y, and Z magnitudes into a function called `glm::mat4()` and it'll create the matrix implicitly.
 But it's important to know what's happening under the hood.

 #### Implementation